cpp-lln-lab/CPP_HPC/doc/contributing.md

 The actual text/scripts you find in this website are in this [repo](https://github.com/cpp-lln-lab/CPP_HPC) and in the `doc` folder [here](https://github.com/cpp-lln-lab/CPP_HPC/tree/main/doc)

-Each section of the website is a specific markdown with the same transparent name.
+Each article/section of the website is a specific markdown file with the same transparent name (more or less).

 ### Edit from github